 The Group does not need to use a lot of water in its Suriname sawmill operations which used water mainly for cooling saw blades.
 We do not face any difficulty in sourcing water for our Suriname sawmill operations as all the production facilities are located near rivers.
-For New Zealand plantation, the Group simply uses rainwater to plant the trees.
-The consumption of water in Hong Kong headquarter and offices in New Zealand and Suriname is minimal and is used mainly for drinking and hygiene needs.
+For New Zealand plantation, the trees grow in a natural environment which does not need watering.
+The consumption of water in Hong Kong headquarters and offices in New Zealand and Suriname is minimal and is used mainly for drinking and hygiene needs.
 Having said that, the Group attaches importance to efficient use water resources.
 It is our commitment to reduce water consumption as much as we can.